tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 With a sense of relief, I decided to leverage the Application Gateway Ingress Controller along with the Web Application Firewall to enhance the security of my Kubernetes cluster.

+## Setting up a Application Gateway Ingress Controller and Web Application Firewall.

+Initially I just enabled the Application Gateway Ingress Controller by checking the checkbox under 'Network'.
+After that I also enabled the Web Application Firewall through the Azure Portal.
+So far, super easy setup.
+However, I found myself searching for answers when setting up the 'Backend pools', 'SSL settings', 'Listeners and Rules'.
+How does this translate to traffic into my cluster?